emissary-ingress/emissary/docs/reference/host-crd.md

 ## Use Cases and Examples

-In the discussion below, "L4 LB" refers to a layer 4 load balancer, while "L7 LB" refers to a layer 7 load balancer.
+In the definitions below, "L4 LB" refers to a layer 4 load balancer, while "L7 LB" refers to a layer 7 load balancer.

+* [HTTPS-only, TLS terminated at Ambassador, not redirecting cleartext]
+* HTTPS-only, TLS terminated at Ambassador, redirecting cleartext from port 8080]
+* HTTP-only
+* L4 LB, HTTPS-only, TLS terminated at Ambassador, not redirecting cleartext
+* L4 LB, HTTPS-only, TLS terminated at Ambassador, redirecting cleartext from port 8080
+* L4 LB, HTTP-only
+* L4 LB, TLS terminated at LB, LB speaks cleartext to Ambassador
+* L4 LB, TLS terminated at LB, LB speaks TLS to Ambassador
+* L4 split LB, TLS terminated at Ambassador
+* L4 split LB, TLS terminated at LB
+* L7 LB

-1. HTTPS-only, TLS terminated at Ambassador, not redirecting cleartext:
+### HTTPS-only, TLS terminated at Ambassador, not redirecting cleartext

   This example is the same with a L4 LB, or without a load balancer.
 It also covers an L4 LB that terminates TLS, then re-originates TLS from the load balancer to Ambassador.